 20 May Pink Salmon Fishing in BC

-WHEN IS THE BEST TIME FOR PINK SALMON FISHING IN BC?
+BEST TIME FOR PINK SALMON FISHING

 Generally from mid July to early September is the best time for Pink salmon fishing on the rivers of British Columbia’s south coast.
 This is when the majority of the pink salmon are entering BC rivers including the Vedder, Squamish and Indian, among others.